Continuing Education Activity

 The usual dose of both levodopa and trihexyphenidyl may require reduction when administering both of these drugs concomitantly.
 Any adjustment in dosage needs to be made carefully, depending on the level of symptom control and subsequent side effects.
 An adequate dosage for symptom control with minimal side effects is generally around 3 to 6 mg daily, given in divided doses.

-Adverse effects of trihexyphenidyl are frequently seen in a dose-dependent manner but usually decrease over time as tolerance develops, and the body adapts to the drug.
-Even with all of the adverse effects considered, trihexyphenidyl demonstrated dramatic and consistent improvement of neurologic defects in people of ages between 16 to 86 years, over a 5-year course.
-Confusion and delirium frequently occur in patients who were older than 86 years or had a psychiatric condition.
+Adverse effects of trihexyphenidyl are frequently seen as dose-dependent but usually decrease over time as tolerance develops and the body adapts to the drug.
+Even with all of the adverse effects considered, trihexyphenidyl demonstrated dramatic and consistent improvement of neurologic defects in people between the ages of 16 to 86 over a 5-year course.
+Confusion and delirium frequently occur in older patients or patients with psychiatric disorders.

-Adverse effects of trihexyphenidyl include but are not limited to:
+Adverse effects of trihexyphenidyl according to system organ classification(SOC) include but are not limited to:

-CNS effects: Frequently reported side effects include a headache, dizziness, drowsiness, and vertigo.
-Anxiety, nervousness, confusion, and agitation occurred in patients who were on higher doses.
-Trihexyphenidyl also produces a short-acting euphoric and mood-elevating effect, and that is why it is a drug of abuse.
-There have been cases of the disruption of normal sleep architecture (REM sleep depression).
-It could also potentially lower the seizure threshold, and use requires caution in people with epilepsy or other seizure disorders.
+CNS Effects: Frequently reported adverse effects are headache, dizziness, drowsiness, and vertigo.
+Anxiety, nervousness, confusion, and agitation occurred in patients on higher doses.
+Trihexyphenidyl also produces a short-acting euphoric and mood-elevating effect, which is why it is a drug of potential misuse.In addition, there have been cases of the disruption of normal sleep architecture (REM sleep depression).
+It could also potentially lower the seizure threshold, requiring caution in people with epilepsy or other seizure disorders.
+Long-term use has the potential to develop Alzheimer's disease in preclinical studies.

-Tolerance could develop with the prolonged use of the drug, and dosing adjustments may be necessary.
+Tolerance: Tolerance could develop with prolonged drug use, and dosing adjustments may be necessary.

-It is also contraindicated in patients with narrow-angle glaucoma because it has anticholinergic activity that could cause mydriasis, further narrowing the angle of the lens, increasing the IOP, and worsening the condition.
+Per the manufacturer's labeling, trihexyphenidyl is contraindicated in those with hypersensitivity to the drug (trihexyphenidyl HCl) or any drug formulation ingredients.
+It is also contraindicated in patients with narrow-angle glaucoma because it possesses anticholinergic activity that could cause mydriasis, further narrowing the angle of the lens, increasing the IOP, and worsening the condition.

-Trihexyphenidyl is not strictly contraindicated for patients who have liver, kidney, or cardiac disorders, but recommendations are to monitor these patients closely when using the drug.
-Patients with hypertension should also have their blood pressure monitored for the duration of therapy.
+Trihexyphenidyl is not strictly contraindicated for patients with liver, kidney, or cardiac disorders, but recommendations are to monitor these patients closely when using the drug.
+In addition, patients with hypertension should also have their blood pressure monitored for the duration of therapy.

 Enhancing Healthcare Team Outcomes

-Due to the significant potential toxicity of trihexyphenidyl, its dosing and management require an interprofessional healthcare team consisting of the clinician, nurse, and pharmacist monitoring the patient for complications and communicating any concerns to the healthcare team.
-[Level V]
+In light of the recent systematic review, concomitant drug misuse is common with trihexyphenidyl; medical toxicologists should be consulted.
+Due to the potential toxicity of trihexyphenidyl, its dosing and management require an interprofessional healthcare team consisting of the clinician, nurse, and pharmacist monitoring the patient for complications and communicating any concerns to the healthcare team.
+This interprofessional approach will drive better outcomes while limiting the potential for drug misuse or adverse events.
+A respective study suggests that direct care of patients under medical toxicologist supervision is associated with significant reductions in length of hospital stay, costs, and mortality in patients hospitalized with a drug overdose.
+[Level 3]